- 1 VoIP Quality & Technology

 However, designing a VoIP network requires careful planning to ensure that voice quality can be properly maintained.
 This document examines the factors that affect voice quality and the test and analysis strategy for a VoIP network.

-IP network.
-In this paper, the term terminal will be used to refer to either a gateway, an IP phone, or a PC with a VoIP interface (This is consistent with the terminology used in H.323.
+In this post, the term terminal will be used to refer to either a gateway, an IP phone, or a PC with a VoIP interface (This is consistent with the terminology used in H.323.
 However, this paper does not assume that the VoIP system is necessarily based on H.323.)

 The server provides management and administrative functions to support the routing of calls across the network.
 In a system based on H.323, the server is known as a gatekeeper.
 And in SIP/SDP, the server is a SIP server.